sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 The Sage source code is available in the [[https://github.com/sagemath/sage/tree/9.4|sage git repository]], and the self-contained [[http://www.sagemath.org/download-source.html|source tarballs are available]] for download.

 !SageMath 9.4 supports most [[https://wiki.sagemath.org/ReleaseTours/sage-9.2#Availability_of_Sage_9.3_and_installation_help|platforms that were supported by Sage 9.3]].
 Sage 9.4 now has support for building Sage from source on macOS 11 ("Big Sur") with the default compilers from Xcode; and the default compilers from homebrew.
+Our CI now tests also several flavors of openSUSE Linux.

 Sage 9.4 has been [[https://github.com/sagemath/sage/actions/runs/1155406210|tested to compile from source on a wide variety of platforms]], including: